schweigerjonas/odin-recipes/README.md

 'HTML Foundations'-Project from the web-development-curriculum 'The Odin Project'.

-## Goal:
+## Goal
-	Create a multiple-page website containing different recipes using only basic HTML.
+Create a simple website with multiple recipe pages using only basic HTML.